To apply for international First Year or Transfer admission, the following requirements must be met:

 The following applicants may qualify for an exemption to the English Proficiency requirement:

-- Nonnative English speakers who have completed two consecutive years of full-time high school or university study in the U.S. or other country where English is the only official language.
+- Applicants who have completed two consecutive years of full-time high school or university study in the U.S. or other country where English is the only official language.
 This exemption is granted only based on official transcripts.

-- Nonnative English speakers who have a minimum of one year full-time employment in the U.S. or other country where English is the only official language.
+- Applicants who have a minimum of one year full-time employment in the U.S. or other country where English is the only official language.
+(Remote work where either the applicant or the company/organization is physically located in a non-qualifying country does not apply.)
 Applicants must submit a letter from their employer verifying at least 12 consecutive months of employment and describing the applicant’s English language ability.